Founder & Director, IPPA Istanbul Positive Psychology Academy

 If you don’t know where your talents are, you tend to do jobs that don’t suit you; so you become unhappy, unsatisfied with life, and invisible in the business world, most of the time.

-Upper management teams aren’t immune to this reality, either.
+Upper management teams aren’t immune to this reality.
 Keeping your leadership position without a vision can be considered an irresponsible behavior.
 Such attitude toward business stifle creativity and positive progress in organizations; promoting an unhealthy relationship between work and life.
 No wonder the business world is going through a leadership crisis…

-> After living and working abroad for ten years, upon my return, I launched Kariyer Yolculugu, Turkey’s first career and management blog in an effort to voice the idiosyncrasy in the corporate world, advance business practices for the better and to give employees a different perspective.
+> After living and working abroad for ten years, upon my return, I launched Kariyer Yolculugu, Turkey’s first career and management blog.
+I launched it in an effort to voice the idiosyncrasy in the corporate world, advance business practices for the better and to give employees a different perspective.
 I don’t believe in a linear career as advocated by many professionals.
 To me, that is your ticket to an unhappy and unproductive work life.
 I must be right:) Only 13% of employees are engaged at work.

 >>I write frequently in management subjects, and my articles appear in many publications.
 My weekly columns in Hurriyet Daily News on Entrepreneurship aimed to peak white collar employees’ interest in the subject so they could do better with their lives.
 Having an entrepreneurial/intrapreneurial mind-set has benefits; such as the ability to go after your passions, the courage to persist in your endeavors, and be willing to fail and fall flat on your face, to reach your goals.
 All of these happen when you have a strong internal locus of control.